 Permits for SBCC Staff and Faculty are free.

-Classified staff and faculty permits can be picked up the week before the beginning of Fall semester in the Campus Security office on East Campus.
+Classified staff and faculty permits can be picked up the week before the beginning of Fall semester in the Campus Security office.

 Visitors can park for up to 30 minutes in the marked “metered” spaces in lot 1-A (outside of the Student Services building).
 A meter permit must be purchased from the meter dispensers in the lot for $1.00.